 MARTIN: It's not a...

 WISE: And I think that's a much different argument.
-There are no protests going on or keep the mascot petitions circulate in America among Native Americans right now.
+There are no protests going on or keep-the-mascot petitions circulating in America among Native Americans, right now.

 MARTIN: Why?
 Why do you say that?

-WISE: I think they feel like this is essentially a rich man buying poor peoples' silence.
-And as one of the mothers told me very candidly - the idea that we're supposed to choose between accepting funding that we need and our own identity is wrong.
+WISE: I think they feel like this is essentially a rich man buying a poor people's silence.
+And as one of the mothers told me very candidly: The idea that we're supposed to choose between accepting funding that we need, and our own identity, is wrong.

 WISE: Thank you.
 Transcript provided by NPR, Copyright NPR.